GOVCERT-LU/ce1sus/docs/DOCUMENTATION.md

 **Note**: If ce1sus is configured to send mails, each time an events gets published the users allowed to see the events gets a notification mail of the changes

+**Note**: The add event interface offers also the possibility to add the event via files.
+The currently supported formats are:
+* STIX xmls
+* MISP 2.3 xmls
+* OpenIOCs ioc files

 ####2.2.2.2 Adding/Edit Observables/Objects